shuvmaybe/groqsetup/README.md

 We've now set the model for the AI.

 > [!TIP]
 > You can use a different model if you'd like!
-Here is a list of other models you can switch to; Use the `/creaturechat model set` command and replace "llama3-8b-8192" with one of these:
+Here is a list of all possible models you can switch to; Use the `/creaturechat model set` command and replace "llama3-8b-8192" with one of these:
 >
 > <table>
 >   <tr>